by Ari Salonen

 In many cases, preceding this investigation into uncharted territory is the definitive realization that the current way of planning and executing deal-related tasks simply isn’t working as well as it should be.

-Perhaps M&A pipeline management or post-merger integration steps haven't gone as smoothly as intended, or an undocumented process was overlooked during an acquisition gone awry.
+Perhaps M&A pipeline management or post-merger integration hasn't gone as smoothly as intended, or an undocumented process was overlooked during an acquisition gone awry.
 Whatever the catalyst for change may be, it’s still important to take the time to evaluate your options through the proper buyer’s lens.

 Unfortunately, it’s easy to listen to M&A software provider pitches and get a little too comfortable during sales presentations – coming to the conclusion that much of what is being explained to you sounds indispensable.
 And to a degree, those initial sales discovery calls all seem “reasonable” at the very least.